 McKinsey & Company

-McKinsey is commonly regarded as the most prestigious and accomplished consulting firm in the world.
-Since its founding in 1926, the company has grown to over 21,000 employees across more than 120 offices around the world.
-The company generated a whopping $10B in revenue in 2017.
+McKinsey is the most prestigious consulting firm in the world.
+Since its founding in 1926, the company has grown to over 30,000 employees across 150 global offices.
+The company generates an estimated $10.5B in annual revenue.

-McKinsey is a bit like an academic organization.
-Senior partners are like tenured faculty, and new hires are the bright, eager students.
-The firm has about 100 performance cells that are all autonomous, categorized by geographic office, industry practice, or functional practice.
-Beyond that, there’s no hierarchical structure that defines reporting lines.
-Like most management consulting firms, McKinsey operates on an “up or out” basis – consultants must either advance in their careers within a pre-defined timeframe (usually two years) or exit the firm.
+McKinsey is structured a bit like an academic organization.
+Senior partners are the tenured faculty, and new hires are the bright, eager students.
+The firm has around 100 performance cells that are all autonomous, categorized by geographic office, industry practice, or functional practice.
+Beyond that, there’s no hierarchical structure at the firm – consultants at all levels work together on projects.
+Like many top management consulting firms, McKinsey operates on an “up or out” basis – consultants must receive (and accept) a promotion within a pre-defined timeframe (usually two years) or exit the firm.

 McKinsey Exit Opportunities

 What are your prospects when you leave McKinsey?
 Infinite!
-With a McKinsey background, you’re bound to be successful landing a job as an analyst (or higher) at traditional firms – in fact, you’ll be highly desirable.
+With a McKinsey background, you’ll be highly desirable to PE firms, Fortune 500 companies looking for P&L leaders, and to VCs looking to back the next entrepreneur.
 You’ll leave the firm with an amazing analytical toolset, an unparalleled perspective on business, and access to a vast global network.

 McKinsey Notable Alumni

-We thought it would be fun to include a list of famous McKinsey alum – to give you an idea of what’s in store for you.
+We thought it would be fun to include a list of famous McKinsey alum – to give you an idea of what could be in store for you.
 Some of the most prominent include:

 - Sheryl Sandberg, COO at Facebook